 In our opinion, though, the coating defeats the purpose of having a clear umbrella in the first place.
 It could also be argued that PVC breaks down under the sun's rays faster than other materials.

 Polyester is a light, durable, and water-resistant material.
 It's flexible from a manufacturing standpoint, so all kinds of patterns can be reproduced on it.
 Some polyester umbrellas include a Teflon coating for added protection.

 Inexpensive umbrella frames are often made of steel, but you might also see frames of reinforced glass and carbon fiber.
 The latter two materials match the strength of steel, but they're lighter and rust-free.
 An umbrella frame is the part above the long holding shaft, which supports and ties the canopy together.

 Shafts are typically made of chrome-plated steel, but luxury umbrella models may include a pricier cane.
 Cane is durable, but you'll pay a premium for it.

 Umbrella handles may be made of synthetic materials, plastic, wood, antler, or bone.
 Straight, soft-grip handles provide comfort and a secure hold, but traditionalists still cling to the century-old “J” shape.

-No matter how great the looks and features of an umbrella are, do not purchase one if the handle does not fit your palm comfortably.
-An umbrella with an ill-fitting handle can quickly lead to discomfort and pain in the wrist.
+No matter how great the looks and features of an umbrella are, do not purchase one if the handle does not fit your palm.
+An umbrella with an ill-fitting handle can quickly lead to pain in the wrist.